March 30, 2022

 => "test_public_development"

-The hardest part of all of this is making sure your keys remain consistent between each encrypted credentials file.
-So if you need different keys per environment you will want to add them to each making sure you're using the correct keys.
+The hardest part of this is ensuring your keys remain consistent between each encrypted credentials file.
+So if you need different keys per environment, you will want to add them to each, ensuring you're using the correct ones.

 Deploying to a remote server

-Many Rails developers make use of Heroku so I'll use it as an example for deployment.
-Any host will have their requirements so be sure to read their documentation first.
+Many Rails developers use Heroku, so I'll use it as an example for deployment.
+Any host will have their requirements, so read their documentation first.

 # config/environments/production.rb